saishinkar2/healthainexus/README.md

 - **Health Tips:** Discover valuable wellness advice covering nutrition, exercise, stress management, and more.

+-**Sound Decibal Checker:** Protect Your Ears and Your Surroundings Using this..
+Sound Safee..

 ### THIS IS SOLELY FOR MY PERSONAL AND NO COMMERCIAL USE IS AUTORIZED BY ME OR MY COLLABORATORS.